eBay/tsv-utils/docs/ToolReference.md

 * `--V|version` - Print version information and exit.
 * `--f|filter-file FILE` - (Required) File with records to use as a filter.
 * `--k|key-fields n[,n...]` - Fields to use as join key.
 Default: 0 (entire line).
-* `--d|data-fields n[,n...]` - Data record fields to use as join key, if different than --key-fields.
+* `--d|data-fields n[,n...]` - Data record fields to use as join key, if different than `--key-fields`.
 * `--a|append-fields n[,n...]` - Filter fields to append to matched records.
 * `--H|header` - Treat the first line of each file as a header.
-* `--p|prefix STR` - String to use as a prefix for --append-fields when writing a header line.
+* `--p|prefix STR` - String to use as a prefix for `--append-fields` when writing a header line.
 * `--w|write-all STR` - Output all data records.
-STR is the --append-fields value when writing unmatched records.
+STR is the `--append-fields` value when writing unmatched records.
 This is an outer join.
 * `--e|exclude` - Exclude matching records.
 This is an anti-join.
 * `--delimiter CHR` - Field delimiter.
 Default: TAB.
 (Single byte UTF-8 characters only.)
 * `--z|allow-duplicate-keys` - Allow duplicate keys with different append values (last entry wins).
 Default behavior is that this is an error.